FMIA Week 11: Football Changes Fast, As Lamar Jackson’s Rise Reminds

 2. I think the maddening part is Riveron and everyone else in NFL offices in New York sitting there and not addressing the elephant in the league: The owners voted 31-1 to give coaches a chance to challenge pass-interference calls, to allow reviews on plays that were not called pass interference but coaches believed a flag should have been thrown.
 Entering the weekend, according to ESPN, 32 of the last 33 coaches challenges were not overturned.
 Yet Riveron and the NFL sit there, sphinx-like, saying nothing, not acknowledging that the rule that was passed in March is being ignored in November.
 It’s outrageous.
 Absolutely outrageous.
 Someone changed the rules without telling the coaches and without telling the public.
 Say something, Al Riveron.
 Say something, Troy Vincent.
 Say something, Roger Goodell.
 Jobs are at stake here, and all of you sit there like Kevin Bacon in “Animal House.”
 “ALL IS WELL!
 ALL IS WELL!”
 It’s not.
 Not at all.

 3. I think the most stunning thing about the National Football League on Nov.
-18, 2019 is this: The Oakland Raiders are a Chiefs loss to the Chargers tonight in Mexico away from being tied for the lead in the AFC West after 11 weeks.
+18, 2019 is this: The Oakland Raiders are a Chiefs loss to the Chargers tonight in Mexico away from owning a half-game lead in the AFC West after 11 weeks.

 4. I think, scraping away the emotional hammer that came down late in the Thursday night game, the harsh reality is Steelers quarterback Mason Rudolph just misses too many throws.
 It’s getting late early in his effort to be the heir to Ben Roethlisberger long-term.